HIGH TECH FROM NATURE

 It is also interesting to note how the people who really know about sheep wool, namely the Mongols handle it:

-The Mongols breed the Cashmere goat in the Gobi desert which has very fine fibres otherwise it could not survive in this place.
+The Mongols breed the Cashmere goat in the Gobi desert.
+But the cashmere goat does not only have these fine, noble fibres, otherwise it could not survive in this place.
 It has a mixture of thick awn hairs and fine under fleece, the fine hair is combed out.
 The Mongolians then mix this expensive, fine cashmere with camel hair to produce a mixture that in the end is so similar to what the Pomeranian sheep offers us.

 How nice that we don't have to mix anything at all.